dxos-deprecated/dashboard/README.md

-# XBox Dashboard
+# Dashboard

-Simple XBox dashboard server.
+Dashboard server for XBox and other compute environments.

 ## References